Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Results

 \definecolor{dark_red}{rgb}{0.75, 0.10, 0.1}

 \definecolor{custom_blue}{rgb}{0.49, 0.49, 0.71}

-\textbf{Reporting of social impact dimensions over time has decreased, in particular for environmental costs, emissions, and bias.} Comparing releases within individual providers reveals declining reporting over time, both in frequency and detail (see Fig.~\ref{fig:1p_by_provider_over_time} for select examples, full analysis in App.~\ref{app:fullresults}).
-For example, Meta had strong reporting of bias \& stereotypes evaluations for its \texttt{opt}, \texttt{llama-1}, and \texttt{llama-2} releases, while its most recent release only included vague mentions of these evaluations without sufficient scoring and contextualization.
-Similar trends can be observed for model reports by Google and Anthropic.
-In particular, we find that environmental costs \& emission reporting significantly decreased post-2023Q3 (Figs.~\ref{fig:1p_per_quarter}; cf.\ Fig.~\ref{fig:year_effects_by_outcome}(a) \& (d)).
-A similar trend holds true for bias, stereotype, \& representational harm evaluations.
-A2 discussed how \textit{``bias is very contextual....So certain kinds of biases, stereotypes are very contextual and there are no evals for them''} while FP1 explained that \textit{``bias is considered to a reasonable extent, but it's not a priority right now.
-Given the current political climate [...] it's something we downplay.''} FP4 noted that \textit{``The environment has become a touchy subject, and companies don't want to make themselves look bad, so they just don't report anything.''} For comparison, when taking into account all evaluations of models, we observed that while the overall quality scores spiked in $ 2024 $, each individual outcome exhibited divergent patterns of non-linear effects (cf.\ Figs.~\ref{fig:year_effects_summary} and \ref{fig:year_effects_by_outcome}).
+\paragraph{Reporting of social impact dimensions over time has decreased , in particular for environmental costs, emissions, and bias.} Within-provider comparisons across model releases reveal declining reporting over time in frequency and detail (see Fig.~\ref{fig:1p_by_provider_over_time} for select examples, full analysis in App.~\ref{app:fullresults}).
+For example, Meta had strong reporting of bias \& harm evaluations for \texttt{opt}, \texttt{llama-1}, and \texttt{llama-2}, while its most recent release only included vague mentions of these evaluations with limited contextualization.
+We observe similar trends for reports by Google and Anthropic.
+In particular, we find that environmental costs reporting significantly decreased after Q3 of 2023 (Figs.~\ref{fig:1p_per_quarter}; cf.\ Fig.~\ref{fig:year_effects_by_outcome}(a) \& (d)).
+A similar trend persists for bias, stereotype, \& representational harm .
+A2 discussed how \textit{``bias is very contextual... and there are no evals for them''} while FP1 explained that \textit{``bias is considered to a reasonable extent, but it's not a priority right now.
+Given the current political climate [...] it's something we downplay.''} FP4 noted that \textit{``the environment has become a touchy subject, and companies don't want to make themselves look bad, so they just don't report anything.''} For comparison, when taking into account all evaluations of models, we observed that while the overall reporting detail scores spiked in $2024$, each individual outcome exhibited divergent patterns of non-linear effects (cf.\ Figs.~\ref{fig:year_effects_summary} and \ref{fig:year_effects_by_outcome}). \paragraph{Sensitive content evaluations see the most attention across first- and third-party reports.} Sensitive content was, on average, the most consistently reported category across first- and third-party reports, in terms of frequency and the level of detail in reports.
+FP5 discussed how there is \textit{``more knowledge and visibility around [sensitive content] and hence more attention paid towards how to measure [sensitive content] as compared to the other [social impact categories] which are fairly nebulous and hard to measure.''} Furthermore, FP5 discussed how \textit{``notions of sensitive content are easier to formulate and crystallize and measure once we condition on the cultural background''} which might explain the higher number of evaluations for sensitive content.
+Other interviewees discussed the representational risk associated with sensitive content with FP1 stressing that \textit{``it’s heavily prioritized and gets very intensive evaluation, especially at places like OpenAI and Anthropic.''} A2 echoed this by discussing how \textit{``enterprises and companies are worried about reputational harm...[and] tend to be very focused on toxicity because that's... in the corporate risk management model...
+Whereas...bias and harms and performance disparity are''} less correlated with reputational risk.